Beau van Erven Dorens: Career

 In 2008 and 2009, he starred as team captain in the television game show Ik hou van Holland for three seasons.
 He also appeared as contestant on the show in 2012 and 2015.

 In 2009, he presented Hole in the wall, the Dutch adaptation of the Japanese television show Brain Wall, together with Gerard Joling.
 From August 2009 till April 2010 he was also one of the presenters of the Dutch adaptation of the Argentine television show Caiga Quien Caiga (CQC).
 He presented the show alongside Pieter Jouke and Daan Nieber.
 Unlike adaptations in many other countries, the Dutch adaptation of CQC was not very successful.
 In 2010, he also presented De Zaterdagavondshow met Marc-Marie & Beau (Dutch for The Saturday Night Show with Marc-Marie & Beau) with Marc-Marie Huijbregts which also wasn't very successful; only four episodes were broadcast.
 The year was further marked by the death of his friend Antonie Kamerling who committed suicide at the age of 44.

-He was the narrator in the 2014 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
+Van Erven Dorens was the narrator in the 2014 edition of The Passion, a Dutch Passion Play held every Maundy Thursday since 2011.
+Van Erven Dorens and Jeroen van Koningsbrugge presented the 2016 edition of De Nationale IQ Test.

-In 2018, he won the Gouden Televizier-Ring award for the television show Beau Five Days Inside.
+In 2018, Van Erven Dorens won the Gouden Televizier-Ring award for the television show Beau Five Days Inside.
 That year he also won the Zilveren Televizier-Ster for best presenter.
 In 2019, he won the Televizier-Ster award for best presenter.

 In 2019, he presented the television show De Sleutel ('The Key').
 In the show, he shares the stories of several homeless people and he offers them a place to live.
 He also started presenting his own talk show Beau which is the successor of the previous late night talk show RTL Late Night.
 He alternates every four months with Eva Jinek and she presents her talk show Jinek.
 In 2019, he also appeared in one episode of De TV kantine playing the character of BeaulaLinda in a parody of RuPaul's Drag Race.

 In 2021, he presented Beau in Floradorp in which he followed the lives of people living in Floradorp, Amsterdam, Netherlands.